Granola-Team/site/src/astro/src/pages/about.md

 # About Granola

-Learn more about the team.
+Learn more about our team.

 Coming soon!